Kevin Ware undoubtedly owns the most gruesome injury in sports history.

 "I liked Greece because they gave us cars," Ware told The Citizens.
 "In the Czech Republic, the gym was literally right across from the condos that we had, so we didn't really need cars for anything.
 In Finland, we didn't get cars, either.
 Just the scenery of Greece, too, It was a really nice place.
 The different towns and traveling for these games, it was easy to get caught up being a tourist with all of the nice scenery."

 Ware would later join a team in Chihuahua, Mexico.
 He reportedly signed with the London Lightning of the National Basketball League of Canada in 2018.

-Now, the 28-year-old scorer plays for the London Lions in England’s British Basketball League.
-He also his own line of apparel named “Way Up Ware.”
+He played for the London Lions in England's British Basketball League, and the 30-year-old was last playing for Al Naft Baghdad in the Iraqi Basketball League in 2022.
+He also has owned his own line of apparel named "Way Up Ware."

 Kevin Ware's injury will always be the grossest to ever take place on a basketball court, but he never let it stop him doing what he loved.

 Get the biggest and best sports news sent directly to your inbox.